Testing Bell inequalities in Higgs boson decays: Numerical simulations

 In any real experiment corrections will be needed to account for detector acceptance and efficiency effects, for backgrounds, and for indeterminacies in the reconstructed $W$ bosons' rest frames.
 The appropriate selections and corrections will vary from experiment to experiment, and so only some initial estimates of their approximate magnitudes are considered here.

 At a $pp$ collider such as the LHC one might employ kinematic methods similar to those of the `$M_{\rm T2}$-assisted on-shell' method~\cite{Cho_2009} to estimate the unobserved neutrino four-momenta.
-Here we provide a first estimate the effect of such reconstruction effects by independently~\endnote{ We neglect the kinematic constraints from the known masses and from the measured missing transverse momentum which could be used to constrain the overall set of momenta.} smearing each of the three spatial components of the momentum of each of the two $W$ bosons with a Gaussian of fixed width.
+Here we provide a first estimate the effect of such reconstruction effects by independently\myendnote{ We neglect the kinematic constraints from the known masses and from the measured missing transverse momentum which could be used to constrain the overall set of momenta.} smearing each of the three spatial components of the momentum of each of the two $W$ bosons with a Gaussian with two different values of the width parameter chosen to illustrate the size of the effect on the measurement.

 In Table~\ref{tab:cuts} we show results for three different experimental scenarios.
 The first `Truth' scenario shows the idealised results without modelling any experimental acceptance requirements or resolution effects.
-Scenario `A' includes a resolution on the $W^{(*)}$ bosons' reconstructed momenta modelled by a Gaussian of width 5\,GeV in each Cartesian direction, and lepton acceptance requirements similar to those required employed by the LHC general-purpose detectors.
-Scenario `B' has tighter lower bound of 20\,GeV on the leptons transverse momenta, similar to that required by the leptonic triggers of the LHC detectors.
+Scenario `A' includes a resolution on the $W^{(*)}$ bosons' reconstructed momenta, modelled by a Gaussian of width 5\,GeV in each Cartesian direction, and also lepton acceptance requirements similar to those required employed by the LHC general-purpose detectors.
+Scenario `B' has tighter lower bound of 20\,GeV on the leptons' transverse momenta, similar to that required by the leptonic triggers of the LHC detectors.
 This reduces the number of events, but also has the effect of increasing the expectation value $\ithreemax$ as calculated from those remaining events.
 In a real experiment any bias introduced by the selection could be corrected by applying a similar selection requirement to the angular integrals (\eqref{eq:Ax}-\eqref{eq:Az} and \eqref{eq:A4}-\eqref{eq:A5}) from which the density matrix coefficients are extracted, but that correction is not applied here so that the magnitude of the uncorrected effect can be seen.
 Scenario `C' is like `B' but with an increased smearing of the $W$ boson momentum to 10\,GeV in each component.
 In each case all values of the $W^{(*)}$ bosons' masses are permitted, and the experimental backgrounds are neglected.